 A History of the Lineal Heavyweight Championship (1885 – 2021)

-Starting with the original top division king John L. Sullivan up to the present day and current number one Tyson Fury.
+We begin with the original king John L. Sullivan and continue our journey up to the present day.

 In 1885, Sullivan’s win over Dominick McCaffrey took recognition as the place the lineal championship began.